-Darla Bostick’s 2023 Art Workshop/Retreat
+Darla Bostick’s Art Workshop/Retreat

-OCTOBER/NOVEMBER Ghost Ranch, Abiquiu, NM
+18-24 October 2026 Ghost Ranch, Abiquiu, NM

 The fall workshop is geared for painting with watercolors and a bit of acrylics on paper and other materials.
 We have sponsors who send us merchandise to experiment with and learn how to use.
 You may not need to bring as much as you think!
+A better supply list will be send out later.

 Each year a welcome bag is prepared for each artist.
 We also have door prizes.
 Our generous sponsors are listed on the sponsorship tab.
 We use these materials during the week and take them home!
 Pack very light as you arrive and leave space in your suitcase (bring zip lock bags for transport).